-If you can afford health insurance but choose not to buy it, you must pay a fee or have a health coverage exemption.
-(The fee is sometimes called the "penalty," "fine," "individual responsibility payment," or "individual mandate.")
+If you can afford health insurance but choose not to buy it, you must pay a fee called the individual shared responsibility payment.
+(The fee is sometimes called the "penalty," "fine," or "individual mandate.")

 Learn more about the individual shared responsibility payment from the Internal Revenue Service.

 The fee for not having health insurance in 2016 & 2017

 The fee is calculated 2 different ways – as a percentage of your household income, and per person.
 You’ll pay whichever is higher.

 Percentage of income